 How to End the Food and Depression Cycle

-If you battle endlessly with a cycle of overeating followed by depression, you’re not alone.
+If you feel you're in a never-ending battle with food and depression, you're not alone.
 Early in therapy I ask about what foods people eat.
 I’m amazed at how many people confess to overeating sweets and high carbohydrate snacks.

 A hidden side effect is shame.
 So many women have a hard time making eye contact when they talk about overeating.
 They think something is wrong with them because they feel out of control with food.

+If this sounds like you, I want to tell you: It's not your fault.
 Our industrial food system is set up to produce overeating.
-Food companies grow in profits each year only if they get people to buy more processed food.
+The only way food companies can grow in profits is to get people to buy more processed food.

 Becoming a Sugarholic